Consensys/doc.goquorum/docs/HowTo/Configure/Consensus/Configuring-Raft.md

     `enode://abcd@127.0.0.1:30400?raftport=50400`
     ```

+For the Raft network to work, 51% of the peers must be up and running.
+We recommend having an odd number of at least 3 peers in the network.

 ## Adding Raft members

 To add a verifier node to the cluster, attach to a JS console and issue `raft.addPeer(enodeId)`.